-Here in Seattle, the temperature keeps dropping.
+Here in NYC, the temperature keeps dropping.
 I don’t know about you, but I am ALWAYS worrying about my baby/toddler being warm enough at night (but without overheating!).
 Warm winter sleep sacks to the rescue.

 Note that these are designated with a “TOG factor,” which denotes the level of thermal insulation used in the textile trade.
 They range from 0.5 to 3, with 3 being the warmest.